 We all have hard days, days full of anxiety, stress or perhaps days where we feel really low.
 When such days are regular and ongoing, if we feel like things are a struggle and can’t seem to find ease with life, peace, that happiness feeling, a carefree outlook or if we can’t seem to manage or reduce stress this is a sign.
 This isn’t healthy.
 And it doesn’t have to stay that way.
 Asking for help can be really hard or maybe even feel impossible.
 This brings me to share my own experience of stress and anxiety.

 So firstly, last year I experienced a period of constant stress.
 It felt like I was treading water most of the time, while having a blanket on top of me.
 Imagine?
 The weight.
 The exhaustion.
 The cause of this?
 Essentially an ongoing juggling act of too many things.
 Running a business, growing a business, working part-time, enjoying side projects (how I managed to still fit these in is madness!) and trying to fit in life, a social life, home life, etc. I found it so hard to properly switch off regularly, I wasn’t very good at pausing.
 I was also very good at looking after my clients and those close to me, but not so good at looking after myself.
 I wasn’t in tune with myself, like I always had been.
-And I will note here that since a young age I took interest and was good at taking care of myself.
+And I will note here that since a young age I took interest in and really loved taking care of myself.
 My love for nutrition and wellness in high school ultimately lead me to study nutrition and do what I do now.

 Now, I will repeat that I did have an incredible amount of love and deep concern, and attempted action from my partner, family, and friends early on and over and over again.
 I listened, tried my best to change things but it wasn’t easy.
 I was seeing a psychologist during this time.
 She was brilliant and helped me a lot and over time I did make changes.
 In some ways things improved.
 But I wasn’t able to recognise that things still needed to dramatically shift.
 My appetite also wasn’t improving.
 I often felt beyond frustrated with feeling like I wasn’t ‘getting anywhere’ when in fact looking back now I was actually doing well.
 I just took on way too much and had way too high expectations of myself.
 My appetite remained average and my sleep remained poor.